 Dua of the oppressed in Arabic

-When a person is a victim of injustice, they may call upon Allah with humility and sincerity.
-Among the supplications that can be recited is:
+When someone is a victim of injustice, they can call upon Allah with humility and sincerity.
+Among the supplications that may be recited:

 اللَّهُمَّ انْصُرِ الْمَظْلُومِينَ وَانْصُرْنِي عَلَى مَنْ ظَلَمَنِي